 If the client has caused the delays by not providing feedback or copy, etc. Help manage their expectations by communicating the timeline BEFORE they miss a deadline to keep the project on track.
 And when you have a milestone to meet, strive to deliver EARLY.
 You’ll never recover from a broken promise made to a client if you blow a deadline.

 Tip #10.
 Include the all important Kill Fee Clause!

 This is the clause that was missing from my previous proposals that cost me a $6000 project.
 I now include one in all of my proposals.
 I researched the basic standards on the AIGA website and other resources to craft a very fair clause to protect me if a client decides to kill a project after it has started.
-This same kill fee clause is in the Sample Proposal documents, available for Free.

 In the Kill Fee Clause I’ve included verbiage that allows the CONSULTANT (you) to end a project and STILL GET PAID for your efforts.
 If a client is indecisive, and doesn’t know what they want, you have the right to end the project if it’s not a good fit.
 You cannot create an infinite number of designs.
 That’s INSANE.

 It breaks out like this: After 3 rounds of creative is delivered, and the client shows no sign of selecting an idea to finalize, the designer has a right to end the project, and will retain the 50% deposit money.
 BAM!